jcnelson/vdev/README.md

 * [libpstat](https://github.com/jcnelson/libpstat)
 * [fskit](https://github.com/jcnelson/fskit)

+** Recommended Packages **

-Vdevd comes with a set of scripts that provide udev compatibility for the Linux port.
-To run them, you will additionally need:
+Vdevd comes with a set of scripts that provide udev compatibility for the Linux port, and these scripts make use of the following packages.
+Vdevd's scripts can work without them, but some functionality will be missing:
 * lvm2
 * iproute2

-Vdevd's scripts can work without them, but some functionality will be missing.
+Vdev's libudev-compat library removes the netlink connection to udev in favor of creating and watching a process- and `udev_monitor`-specific directory, which vdevd's helper scripts discover and use to send serialized device events by writing them as files.
+It is highly recommended that users install [eventfs](https://github.com/jcnelson/eventfs) and use it to host libudev-compat's event directories.
+Eventfs is optimized for this use-case--it will ensure that libudev-compat's directories are backed by RAM, easily accessed in FIFO order, and automatically removed once the libudev-compat process that created them exits.

 Building
 --------